lundjohan/johans-jetpack-navigation/README.md

 Go back in commits to find more simple example than master.

 For example the state after the commit "backstack always zero at A fragment, as we wish" makes backstack never pile on and on.

+Obersvations:

+Setting app:popUpToInclusive="true" on action c->a is equivalent to setting app:launchSingleTop="true" on action a-> b